intronic/ring-oidc-session/README.md

 * A `:logout-oidc-uri` route will be added which will clear the ring session and redirect the user to the OIDC end_session endpoint (`:end-session-uri`).
   * The OIDC IdP should redirect the user to a preconfigured app URI.
-  * This is the Single Sign Out counterpart to Single Sign On (SSO).
+  * This is the *Single Sign Out* counterpart to *Single Sign On* (SSO).
   * This should clear any user sessions with the OIDC IdP, as well as the users ring session.

-* A `:logout-ring-uri` route will be added which will clear the ring session (but leave the OIDC IdP session intact).
+* A `:logout-ring-uri` route will be added which will clear the ring session and post to the OIDC revocation endpoint to revoke the refresh (and access) tokens.
+  * This is the *Log Out of this Device* option.
+  * This should end this session on this device, but not any other SSO sessions they may have.

 [ring]: https://github.com/ring-clojure/ring
 [oauth 2.0]: https://oauth.net/2/